Non-Linear Scoring Model for Translation Quality Evaluation: Background

-This limitation is particularly important for automatic Quality Estimation (QE), especially with the practice of \emph{sentence- or segment-level} scoring.
-Recent industry findings confirm that these fine-grained predictions do not align with how humans perceive quality.
-Bane\cite{baneATA2025} highlighted the repeated failures of \emph{sentence- or segment-level} QE in high-volume translation, where automated scores fail to identify all major, and even critical, errors, making the method unreliable.
-As discussed in \cite{gladkoff2025substack}, attempting to derive meaningful scores from very small samples or \emph{isolated sentences or segments} simply does not work.

-Instead, for micro-range samples, Statistical Quality Control (SQC) methods offer a more statistically robust and risk-aware framework for interpreting quality signals, explicitly framing the producer’s and consumer’s risk associated with very limited observations.
+This limitation is also relevant for sentence- or segment-level Quality Estimation (QE).
+Recent industry observations suggest that fine-grained QE predictions may not consistently reflect document-level acceptability, particularly when critical errors occur sparsely or depend on broader context \cite{baneATA2025,gladkoff2025substack}.
+These findings motivate treating micro-range scoring as a distinct regime in which statistical uncertainty dominates, and where Statistical Quality Control (SQC) methods can provide a more risk-aware interpretation of limited observations.

-\item \textbf{meso-range} (\(\approx250\!-\!3{,}000\) words): While a \emph{Raw score} can be useful for certain scenarios, the recommended approach for this range is a \emph{Linear Calibrated Scoring Model}, anchored to a client-defined tolerance in severity-weighted \emph{penalty points} (APT) for a reference wordcount.
+\item \textbf{Meso-range} (\(\approx250\!-\!3{,}000\) words): Within this range, scoring based on a reference-length normalization can be operationally effective.
+In particular, a \emph{linearly calibrated scoring model} anchored to a user-defined tolerance in severity-weighted penalty points (APT) at a reference word count is commonly used.

-\item \textbf{macro-range} (\(>3{,}000\) words): Human perception diverges from linear scaling calibrated to a reference sample size in the meso-range, so another linear model is needed; a \emph{non-linear} (logarithmic) tolerance curve of a \emph{Non-Linear Calibrated Scoring Model} can instead cover both the meso-range and the macro-range without requiring multiple linear approximations. \end{itemize}
+\item \textbf{Macro-range} (\(>3{,}000\) words): For longer samples, human judgments increasingly diverge from linear extrapolation calibrated in the meso-range.
+In this regime, a \emph{non-linear} tolerance function---in particular, a logarithmic scaling curve---is better suited to model perceived quality across both meso- and macro-range texts without requiring multiple piecewise linear approximations. \end{itemize}